MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreatetransformextw.md

 UID: NF:icm.CMCreateTransformExtW
 title: CMCreateTransformExtW function
 author: windows-sdk-content
-description: The CMCreateTransformExt ANSI function creates a color transform that maps from an input LOGCOLORSPACE to an optional target space and then to an output device, using a set of flags that define how the transform should be created.
+description: The CMCreateTransformExtW Unicode function creates a color transform that maps from an input LOGCOLORSPACE to an optional target space and then to an output device.
+A set of flags defines how the transform should be created.
-old-location: wcs\cmcreatetransformext.htm
+old-location: wcs\cmcreatetransformextw.htm
 tech.root: WCS
-ms.assetid: 95b5bc2e-c790-43e0-8457-99bbbde5ecd2
+ms.assetid: fa041ecd-8c42-4675-9e53-dd34535a2fd3
 ms.author: windowssdkdev
-ms.date: 09/26/2018
+ms.date: 10/03/2018
-ms.keywords: CMCreateTransformExt, CMCreateTransformExt function [Windows Color System], CMCreateTransformExtW, _color_CMCreateTransformExt, icm/CMCreateTransformExt, icm/CMCreateTransformExtW, wcs.cmcreatetransformext
+ms.keywords: CMCreateTransformExtW, CMCreateTransformExtW function [Windows Color System], _color_CMCreateTransformExtW, icm/CMCreateTransformExtW, wcs.cmcreatetransformextw
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: function